kiraacorsac/HTML/README.md

-A HTML5 and CSS playground for Quentin's team.
+A HTML5 and CSS3 playground for Quentin's team.